edgedb/edgedb/docs/guides/tutorials/rust_axum.rst

       }
     }

-The ``.get_cities()`` method simply gets all the cities in the database without filtering.
+The ``.get_cities()`` method simply returns all the cities in the database without filtering.
 The ``.update_conditions()`` method then uses this to cycle through the cities and get their weather conditions.
 The ``Conditions`` type in our database has a
-``constraint exclusive on ((.time, .city));`` so most of the time the result from Open-Meteo will violate this and a new object will not be inserted, and so inside ``update_conditions`` we won't do anything if this is the case.
-In practice we know that new conditions will only be added every 15 minutes, but there is no guarantee what Open-Meteo's future behavior might be, or if our weather app will start using another service or multiple services to get weather info, so the easiest thing to do is just keep looping.
+``constraint exclusive on ((.time, .city));``.
+Most of the time the results from Open-Meteo will violate this and a new object will not be inserted, and so inside ``update_conditions`` we won't log anything if this is the case as this is expected behavior.
+In practice, we know that new conditions will only be added every 15 minutes, but there is no guarantee what Open-Meteo's future behavior might be, or if our weather app will start using another service or multiple services to get weather info, so the easiest thing to do is just keep looping while ignoring constraint violation errors.
+All we are concerned with is keeping weather information that does has a new time stamp, and ignoring the rest.

 .. code-block:: rust